 Stop 5: Wadi El-Rayan

 The valley of Wadi El-Rayan is an area of 1759km2, 113km2 of which are the dominating water body of the Wadi El Rayan lakes.
 It is located about 65km southwest of Faiyum city and 80km west of the Nile River.
-The Wadi has been used for man-made lakes from agricultural drainage which has made a reserve of the two separate Wadi El Rayan Lakes.
+The Wadi has been used for man-made lakes from agricultural drainage, making a reserve of the two separate Wadi El Rayan Lakes.
 The reserve is composed of a 50.90km2 upper lake and a 62.00km2 lower lake, with waterfalls between the two.
-Among the springs, there are three sulfur springs at the southern side of the lower lake, with extensive mobile sand dunes.
+Among the springs, there are three sulfur springs at the southern side of the lower lake, with extensive mobile dunes.
 Wadi El Rayan Waterfalls are considered to be the largest waterfalls in Egypt.